Indy goes igloo: Icy pop-ups across the city

 Field Brewing | 303 E. Main St., Westfield

-Igloo rentals are back at Field Brewing’s outdoor dining space, with each structure comfortably seating up to eight guests at a rate of $40 for two hours.
-Your igloo comes with a dedicated server so you can truly chill out.
+Igloo rentals are back at Field Brewing’s outdoor dining space, with each structure comfortably seating up to eight guests.
+Your igloo comes with a heater, blankets, seat cushions, and carpeting so you can truly chill out.

 INDYtoday: INDY_Spencer Farms Winery Igloo Yurt